Talent Acquisition vs Recruitment in Workforce Planning

 In many boardroom conversations, “talent acquisition” and “recruitment” are used interchangeably, but the reality is, they’re not the same.
 While both deal with bringing people into an organisation, their approach, mindset, and long-term impact differ significantly.

-As companies scale and compete for future-critical talent, understanding this difference becomes vital, especially for those leading staffing or workforce transformation initiatives.
+As companies scale and compete for future workforce talent, understanding this difference becomes vital, especially for those leading strategic workforce plan or workforce transformation initiatives within HR departments.

 Recruitment: Filling a Position